-This write-up is an insight into their service-oriented architecture which they wrote from the ground up & moved their workload to in parts following the divide & conquer approach from the existing monolithic architecture.
+This write-up is an insight into the service-oriented architecture of Bazaarvoice that they wrote from the ground up and moved their workload in parts following the divide & conquer approach from the existing monolithic architecture.

-The new architecture sailed them smoothly through events like Black Friday, Cyber Monday serving record traffic of over 300 million visitors.
+The new architecture sailed them smoothly through events like Black Friday and Cyber Monday serving record traffic of over 300 million visitors.

 At peak, the Bazaarvoice platform handled over 97k requests per second, serving over 2.6 billion review impressions, with a 20% increase over the former year.